BioHuangDY/diseaseGPS/README.md

 * **-p test/testNjob1_hpo.txt,  --phenotype=test/testNjob1_hpo.txt**

   * The input file contains your hpoterms separated by "\n" , which means one hpo term per line.

+* **-k test/testNjob1_hpo.json,  --phenopackets=test/testNjob1_hpo.json**

+  * The phenopackets formatted phenotype input file.
+The file can only contain information for one patient and cannot be used simultaneously with the "-p" option.

 * **--input_type=VCF**